ycrc/ycrc.github.io/docs/data/globus.md

 These endpoints provide access to all files you normally have access to, except sequencing data on Ruddle.

-Milgram does not currently have a Globus endpoint, however we hope to be adding one in 2023.
+Milgram and McCleary do not currently have a Globus endpoint, however we hope to be adding those later on this year.

 ## Get Started with Globus